 Applicants may submit only one application to STFC for an Ernest Rutherford Fellowship per year.

-All documents must be submitted as PDF attachments and must abide by the page limits (outlined below) and the restrictions on font size and margins (described in STFC Requirements).The CV template of a maximum of two sides of A4 must be used.
+All documents must be submitted as PDF attachments and must abide by the page limits (outlined below) and the restrictions on font size, font type and margins (described in STFC Requirements).The CV template of a maximum of two sides of A4 must be used.
 The format of the CV template must not be altered.
 An exception will be made for applicants who complete the section on Career Breaks.
 These rules will be strictly enforced.
-STFC will reject a proposal if any of the documents submitted breaches the rules on page limits, font size or margins.
+STFC will reject a proposal if any of the documents submitted breaches the rules on page limits, font size, font type or margins.
 Proposals that are in breach of the application rules will not be returned for amendment.
 The only exception would be where a breach occurred because of issues in downloading the proposal into Research Council systems.

 You must ensure your application is submitted to your host institution well before the deadline as some institutions have a submitter pool which may delay your application being submitted to council (STFC).

 Together with your application proforma, you will need to include the following mandatory pdf attachments:

 Overview: This should be a clear and concise description of your research track record and the vision, aims and context of your research (maximum length of four sides of A4 including references, diagrams and illustrations).
 The description of your track record may refer to but should not duplicate material given in your CV or publication list.
 You should focus on your achievements that have the most relevance to your application and the assessment criteria, including your most significant results and their impact, and mention any past or present collaborations.
 The description of your Fellowship research should describe the context and aims, indicate the approach you intend to take and the timetable for the work, highlight what is novel and explain why it is timely.
 You should set your programme of research in the wider international context and explain why you are the right person to do the work.